nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_v8_central_server_upgrade_guide.md

 - **Security Server upgrades** — see [Security Server Upgrade Guide](ig-ss_x-road_v8_security_server_upgrade_guide.md)
 - **Central Server HA (cluster) upgrades** — see the [Central Server High Availability Installation Guide](ig-csha_x-road_6_ha_installation_guide.md) for the existing cluster topology; the X-Road 8 HA upgrade workflow is **not yet documented for beta 2**.
 A clustered Central Server requires shared-database coordination during upgrade — running this single-node procedure independently on every node would conflict with the replicated `centerui` database.
-- **Container or Kubernetes deployments** — covered in a separate document
 - Upgrade from X-Road versions older than 7.8.x — must first be brought to 7.8.x

 ### Disclaimer